-This extraordinary 752,000-square-foot addition to our campus allows us to dramatically enhance how healthcare is experienced here.
+This extraordinary 752,000-square-foot addition to our campus – funded in part by the generosity of the community – allows us to dramatically enhance how healthcare is experienced here.
 With its distinctive shape that follows the aesthetic of the Hudson River, the new patient pavilion adds an eight-level addition to the existing Vassar Brothers Medical Center in Poughkeepsie.

 This addition features amenities that provide the caliber of healthcare and the environment expected by sophisticated modern-day patients and their families.